 - 32. IFAD.
 IFAD has in general invested adequate resources and time in design, supervision and implementation support for the portfolio and consistently demonstrated its willingness to support implementation issues that arose.
-The Fund also worked closely with other development partners (e.g. co-financiers) in design and implementation support.
+The Fund also worked closely with other development partners (i.e. cofinanciers) in design and implementation support.
 On the other hand, the adequate investment and good intentions did not always translate into good design and effective implementation support.
-There were some weaknesses and delays in incorporating lessons learned, catching up with the rapid context change, and detecting and acting on design and implementation issues.
-Up to the late 2000s, the IFAD portfolio remained rather static, repeating the same or similar approaches and models in different areas.
+There were some weaknesses and delays in incorporating lessons learned, catching up with the rapidly changing context, and detecting and acting on design and implementation issues.
+Until the late 2000s, the IFAD portfolio remained rather static, repeating the same or similar approaches and models in different areas.
 The limited country presence has constrained IFAD from meaningfully engaging in non-lending activities. - 33.
 Government.
 The Government's performance in relation to overall project management, coordination and oversight has been mixed.
-Some aspects of efficiency that are influenced by the Government's performance are positive (e.g. timeliness, disbursement, management cost).
+Some aspects of efficiency that are influenced by the Government's performance are positive: timeliness, disbursement and management costs.
 On the other hand, project management performance has varied.
 Given that the project support unit at MAFF has existed since ADESS and has presumably accumulated experience in managing IFAD-financed and other donor projects, the historical ratings on project management are lower than one would expect.
 M&E and procurement are among the weakest areas.
-The Ministry of Economy and Finance has been generally collaborative at different stages of projects. - 34.
+The Ministry of Economy and Finance has been generally collaborative at different stages of the projects. - 34.
 Inter-agency coordination in the Government has been challenging, but the collaboration between MAFF and the Ministry of Women's Affair and between their respective provincial departments has worked well, contributing to effective gender mainstreaming into projects.